mdheller/secure-xgboost/doc/build.rst

   .. code-block:: bash

-   git clone -b r0.01s --recursive https://github.com/mc2-project/secure-xgboost.git
+   git clone -b hackathon --recursive https://github.com/mc2-project/secure-xgboost.git

 Please refer to `Trouble Shooting`_ section first if you have any problem during installation.
 If the instructions do not work for you, please feel free